 A crime for securities fraud can occur even when no crime occurs for registration of securities under §517.07 or registration of securities dealers under §517.12.

-In fact, even if the defendant holds a valid securities license and sells a registered security, he can nonetheless be charged with securities fraud if he makes a material misrepresentation in order to persuade someone to purchase the security.
+Even if the defendant holds a valid securities license and sells a registered security, he can nonetheless be charged with securities fraud if he makes a material misrepresentation to persuade someone to purchase the security.

 Section 517.301(1) prohibits securities fraud and prohibits:

 (a) In connection with the rendering of any investment advice or in connection with the offer, sale, or purchase of any investment or security, including any security exempted under the provisions of s.
 517.051 and including any security sold in a transaction exempted under the provisions of s.
 517.061, directly or indirectly:

 - To employ any device, scheme, or artifice to defraud;

 - To obtain money or property by means of any untrue statement of a material fact or any omission to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading; or